 The Council is responsible for maintaining a tenant's home to avoid penetrating and rising damp carrying out remedial action if these do occur.
-We will undertake reasonable improvement works required to assist in the management and control of condensation damp, for example the installation of mechanical extractor fans, air vents and repairing existing insulation.
+We will undertake reasonable improvement works required to assist in the management and control of condensation damp through an effective ventilation strategy using mechanical extractor fans or air vents, alongside improving or repairing existing insulation.